Skip to content

 Wat Nakaram (Wat Naka)

 This temple’s only main characteristic is the golden Chedi standing next to the main temple.
-Located just across the road from the famous Phuket Weekend Market, it’s an excellent opportunity to visit both at once.
+Located just across the road from the famous Phuket Weekend Market, it’s an excellent opportunity to visit both simultaneously.

 Location: Phuket Town